stjudecloud/docs/docs/guides/tools/warden.md

 **Sample rows**

-Each row in the spreadsheet (except the last row, which will will talk about in the next section) corresponds to a sample with one or more corresponding FastQ files.
+Each row in the spreadsheet (except for the last row, which we will talk about in the next section) corresponds to a sample with one or more FastQ files.
 You should fill in these rows based on your data and the guidelines below:

 !!! example "Guidelines"
     * The sample name should be unique and should only contain letters,